qq23471/hm-shopping/README.md

 # hm-shopping
-hml to learn, by the way git.
+hm to learn, by the way git.